 Remember that CMS has grouped Accountable Care Organizations (ACOs), health systems, health care provider groups, and health plans as DCEs.
 Now, they have the flexibility to implement a variety of strategies to offer quality patient care services.

-In light of the Geo Model, CMS requires DCEs participants to take a full risk with 100% shared savings/shared losses.
+In light of new updates of Geo Model, CMS requires DCE’s participants to take a full risk with 100% shared savings/shared losses.
 This loss is only meant for Medicare Part A and B services for aligned Medicare FFS beneficiaries in a defined particular region.

 Federal regulatory bodies will test GEO over a six-year period in four to ten regions.
 Also, it will include 2-3 years of the performance period.
 Although, this period starts from January 1, 2022, and the second one will start from January 1, 2025.